EU opens door to Balkans with 2025 target for membership

 EU leaders will embrace the 2025 timeline at a special Western Balkans summit in May in Sofia, the Commission said.

-Mogherini said she hoped the Kosovo issue could be resolved by the end of her mandate in 2019.
+Kosovo’s Integration Minister, Dhurata Hoxha, said it was important that the European Commission stressed Kosovo’s status as an independent country.

+“The fact that the EU treats Kosovo’s accession to EU as separate from Serbia for me is the recognition of our independence despite that some of the EU members states do not recognize us,” Hoxha said.

-Reporting by Maja Zuvela in Sarajevo, Aleksandar Vasovic in Belgrade and Fatos Bytyci in Pristina, Writing by Robin Emmott; Editing by Raissa Kasolowsky
+Reporting by Maja Zuvela in Sarajevo, Matt Robinson and Aleksandar Vasovic in Belgrade and Fatos Bytyci in Pristina, Writing by Robin Emmott; Editing by Raissa Kasolowsky and Andrew Heavens